click on the menu below to navigate this site

 The local temple.

 We ate a very tasty dinner this evening of traditional Japanese foods.
-The hotel is unusual to us but very comfortable; this is true of our general experience of Japan.
+The hotel is unusual to us but very comfortable; this is true of our general experience in Japan.
 We like it here.

 Thursday, February 21, 2008